lpereira/hardinfo/README.md

 ========

 HardInfo is a system profiler and benchmark for Linux systems.
-It is able to obtain information from both hardware and basic software, and organize them in a simple to use GUI.
+It is able to obtain information from both hardware and basic software, and organize it in a simple to use GUI.

 Features include: